quangChe/angularjs-tutorial/README.md

 });
 ```

-Then we attach the controller inside the HTML using the **ng-controller** directive. **When attaching the ng-controller directive to your HTML, make sure you pass it into an element that is at the same level or below the element that we set the ng-app module directive on or it will not work**:
+Then we attach the controller inside the HTML using the **ng-controller** directive. **When attaching the ng-controller directive to your HTML, make sure you pass it into an element that is at the same level or (preferably) below the element that we attach the ng-app module directive to or our controller will not be registered**:

 **index.html:**